uwegeercken/artikel/README.md

 Note: On first run, the database and an administrative user will be created in the database.
 The administrator name and password is output to the log.
 Make sure you change the password after you logged in.

 ### Run the application in a container
-To generate an OCI compliant image run:
+To generate an OCI compliant container image run:

-    mvn clean package
+    mvn clean install

 This will use buildah to generate the container image, so make sure buildah is installed.
-The container comes without any configuration - you will have to volume mount a folder containing all required files when you run the container.
+The container comes without any configuration - you will have to volume mount a folder containing all required files (to the folder opt/artikel/config in the container) when you run the container.

+Adjust the config.yaml file according to your settings before you run the container.

 Note: to run the application you need to have an OPA (Open Policy Agent) server running.
-Specify the OPA address in the config file.
+Specify the OPA address and port in the config file.

-Run the container like this:
+Run the container like e.g. this:

     podman run --name "artikel-test" --rm -it -p 5000:4567 -v ./config:/opt/artikel/config:z artikel:latest